knziiy/cpugraph/README.md

   <img src="static/cpugraph.png">
 </div>

 You can use it by simply placing the binary on the server and giving it execute permission.
+Please download the binary from the [Release page](https://github.com/knziiy/cpugraph/releases).

 ```shell
 $ ./cpugraph